How to View cloudSwXtch and swXtchBridge Logs

 Exporting Logs (>)

-The following command will export your logs to a .txt file.
+You can use the shell output redirector (character >) to send the output of any command to a file if you put the filename right after the character.
+The following command will export your logs to a .log file.
 Logs should be emailed to support@swxtch.io

 Example:

-You can also combine arguments to export logs from a timeframe or from last boot.
-It is recommended that logs should cover 24 hours worth of time, starting from before the issue to up until now.
+You can also combine arguments to export logs from a timeframe or from the last boot.
+It is recommended that logs should cover 24 hours’ worth of time, starting from before the issue until now.

 Example: